coduin/epiphany-bin-info/README.md

-# Extract binary information for the Epiphany
+# Extract information from Epiphany binaries

 This program is a tool that extracts information on code placement and binary size for Epiphany coprocessor binaries.
-It is similar to `readelf` and `objdump` but it is tailored to the Epiphany platform because it makes a distinction between local memory and external memory and will show the size of every C function in the binary.
-This allows the user to find which functions might be too large to store in local memory.
+It allows the user to find which parts of the code take up precious local memory on the Epiphany chip.
+It is similar to `readelf` and `objdump` but it is tailored to the Epiphany platform because it makes a distinction between local memory and external memory.

 Issue `$ make` from the command-line to build the tool.
 Issue

     epiphany-bin-info -h

 for information on how to use the tool.

 ### Example output

+Note that the actual output in a terminal uses colors to highlight large symbols.

 	$ ./epiphany-bin-info e_memorybench.elf
 	Total size in local memory:    0x00003854 = 14 KB